sirichandana-v/Stock_sentiment_analysis/README.md

 # Stock Sentiment Analysis using News Articles
 <img alt="Home Page" src="images/output.gif" align="centre" height="350" width="347">

-## Idea
-The idea is to analyze the image or screenshot of a news article and predict whether the stock price will go up or down.

 ## About the Web-App
-Web-App is used to upload an image of the news article that needs to be analyzed.
-Then [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) is used to extract the text from the news article.
-The extracted text is used by an NLP model to predict whether the price will go up or down.
+Web-App is used to input text of the news article that needs to be analyzed.
+An NLP model to predict whether the price will go up or down.
 The result gets displayed onto the screen.

 ## About the dataset used.
 📌 The data set in consideration is a combination of the world news and stock price shifts available on Kaggle.